 Raw Cacao powder has a rich taste that is more subtle in its nuances than its roasted counterpart.
 The aroma has a slight floral aspect balanced with bitter chocolate undertones.
 The energetics of cacao are warming and moistening to the tissues.
 Cacao powder has an affinity towards the cardiovascular system, kidneys, spleen and nervous system.
 Combines well with medicinal mushroom powders.

 How to use:

-Raw powder can be incorporated into tea, baking recipes, smoothies, and energy bars.
+Raw Cacao Powder can be incorporated into tea, baking recipes, smoothies and energy bars.
 Used abundantly in food and other consumables.

-Swapping out your chocolate cocoa in your baking and beverages with not only give you a nutritional superfood but will easily satisfy your chocolate craving.
+Swapping out your chocolate powder for Cacao in your baking and beverages will not only give you a nutritional superfood but will easily satisfy your chocolate craving.